AndyBarnett/CalabashPageObjects/README.md

 ##Defining Elements

 There are two different types of element made available in the gem, IElement (for iOS apps) and AElement (for Android apps).
-These two classes provide exactly the same functionality, but abstract away slight differences in implementation btween the platforms.
+These two classes provide exactly the same functionality, but abstract away slight differences in implementation between the platforms.

-The constructors of both classes take a calabash query string as their only argument.
-More information about the Calabash query syntax can be found [here](https://github.com/calabash/calabash-android/wiki/05-Query-Syntax)
+The constructors of both classes take a Calabash query string as their only argument.
+More information about the Calabash query syntax can be found [here](https://github.com/calabash/calabash-android/wiki/05-Query-Syntax).

 ###For Android:
-To define elements for an android app:
+To define elements for an Android app:
 ```
 require 'CalabashPageObjects'
 class PageObjectClass